 Welcome

 Anthropologists investigate meaning and power through field-based research in a variety of global settings.
 Anthropology offers an interdisciplinary approach to the study of cultural variation with particular attention to race, gender, ethnicity, and social change.
-At Bates the program emphasizes archeological and sociocultural perspectives.
+At Bates, the program emphasizes sociocultural perspectives.
+Anthropology has both a major and a minor.

 Anthropology attempts to make sense of the patterns and practices of everyday life through nonethnocentric analysis and interpretation.
 Practitioners of anthropology engage in innovative and ethically-grounded research in order to promote cross-cultural understanding, address social problems, and advance theory.